 Faulty Catalytic Converter

 A faulty catalytic converter is another common reason for the check engine light to come on.
-It’s job is to reduce harmful emissions from the car, so when it’s not working properly, it can trigger the check engine light.
+Its job is to reduce harmful emissions from the car, so when it’s not working correctly, it can trigger the check engine light.

 It works by converting pollutants into less harmful emissions.
-But when the converter isn’t working properly, it can cause the car to produce more emissions than normal.
-This can be harmful to the environment and also cause your car to run poorly.
+But when the converter isn’t working correctly, it can cause the car to produce more emissions than normal.
+This can harm the environment and cause your car to run poorly.